 3. Listen for Mechanical Noises, Look for Lights

-Press the power button on your Mac, and then listen closely for any noises.
+Press the power key (power button) on your Mac, and then listen closely for any noises.
 You might hear a fan spinning, mechanical clicks or hums, the startup noise, or any other noise coming from your computer.
 If you hear noises, that is a good sign.

-Also, check for any lights that might come on when you hit the power button.
+Also, check for any lights that might come on when you press the power button.
 Look at your keyboard and see if the backlighting comes on.
 Hit your caps lock key and see if that lights up.
 If you see any lights, it is a sign that your Mac is on, but there’s an issue with the display.

 If the above options don’t work, you can take a few more steps to get your MacBook Pro to turn on.
 Follow the steps listed below to see if that fixes the power on problem.

 Safe mode is a feature that Apple includes on computers which is basically a bare-bones version of the operating system that can be used when your MacBook is not operating correctly.
 Here is how to enter Safe Mode:

 - With the Mac off, press the power button and hold the shift key down simultaneously.

 - The Apple logo should appear on the screen.
 Keep holding the shift key until a login screen appears.

 Once in safe mode, you can uninstall any recent applications or make other changes that might have caused your MacBook won’t turn on.
 Sometimes just entering safe mode and then restarting your computer can also fix the problem.

 This might not work because your computer needs to be turned on to go into recovery mode, but it’s worth a shot before bringing your MacBook Pro into a shop for repairs.

-- Press and hold Command + R and the Power button.
+- Press and hold Command + R and the Mac's power button.

 - Release the Power button and continue to hold Command + R.

 - You will see a Utilities menu if this worked, and from there, you might be able to restart the computer to a TimeMachine backup.
 (You make routine backups, right?)